geoscixyz/em/content/case_histories/do27do18tkc/survey.rst

     Airborne AeroTEM survey collected in 2003.

-The first time-domain electromagnetic survey to be collected at TKC was a fixed-wing AeroTEM system flown in 2003.
+The first time-domain electromagnetic survey to be collected at TKC was an helicopter borne AeroTEM I system flown in 2001, then re-flown in 2003 with a new generation of equipment AeroTEM II.
+Fifteen survey lines were flown in the East-West orientation, with 4 additional lines flown NS.
+The overlap between the two sets of lines covered the approximate location of DO-27 and DO-18 with the objective of determining the vertical of the kimberlite pipes.
+The AeroTEM system is a concentric transmitter-receiver coil system mounted on a rigid platform.
+A cesium-vapour magnetometer bird is towed 10 m above the EM system.

 .. figure:: images/Survey_VTEM.png
     :align: right